 Put your cat or dog in a bedroom or bathroom, someplace they can lay down and relax.
 Make sure they are comfortable and make sure there are enough treats, toys, food, and water.

 Turn on the radio or television as a distraction from all the commotion going on during the festivities outside.
 And above all, check on them periodically, providing lots of love and support in case your animal has separation anxiety.

 Meet your Trick-Or-Treaters Outside

 Grab a lawn chair and a blanket and your bowl of candy, sit outside to meet and greet all the little ones dressed in costumes.
 This way your doorbell won’t be ringing and you help keep your pets stress level down.
 This is especially good if you get lots of treaters throughout the night.

 Put up a sign you have a dog warning others

-Put up a sign warning your candy hoppers you have a dog.
+Put up a sign warning your candy hoppers you have a dog on duty.
+Doesn’t matter if the breed is big or small.
 This will warn people and parents of youngsters that a dog is on the premise and should be treated with respect accordingly.